Our Global Faculty

 - 5 years of international experience with multiple cultures in at least 2 different continents

 - 3 years of proven success as a leader

-- Aligned core values, leadership philosophy, and teaching philosophy with TI
+- Aligned core values, leadership philosophy, and teaching philosophy with TU

 Equal Opportunity Hiring and Racially Nondiscriminatory Policy

-TI practices equal opportunity hiring that is clear, fair, and transparent to all who apply and work within the University.
-All qualified applications will receive consideration without regard to race, color, age, gender, national origin, sexual orientation, religion, marital status or any other basis protected by Malta laws.
+TU practices equal opportunity hiring that is clear, fair, and transparent to all who apply and work within the University.
+All qualified applications will receive consideration without regard to race, color, age, gender, national origin, sexual orientation, religion, marital status or any other basis protected by Ohio laws.
 This policy is applicable to all aspects of one’s employment including hiring, promotion, compensation, benefits, and termination.